The question to ask is, “Should an authentic dive bar get zero stars or five stars?”

-You can go to Dive Bar on 75th at Columbus—the Disneyland version: safe, clean, looks exactly like a real dive bar.
+You can go to ‘Dive Bar’ on 75th at Columbus—the Disneyland version: safe, clean, looks like a real dive bar.
 Is that a New York dive bar experience?
-Well, it is in NYC, but I don’t think so.
-More of a Fargo experience.
+Well, it is in NYC, but I think not.
+More of an Orlando experience.

 So, do a tour with friends.

-Random Yelp reviews (The Duck): “It’s cool because it’s a mess/it sucks because it’s a mess.” & “If I ever return it’s because I’ve hit the lowest of the low”
+Random Yelp reviews (The Duck): “It’s cool because it’s a mess/it sucks because it’s a mess.” & “If I ever return it’s because I’ve hit the lowest of the low”.

 Paris Blues: 2021 Adam Clayton Powell Blvd.
 (121st Street), (917) 257-7831, 12:00 – 03:00 am.